Omeprazole for Acid Reflux

 How effective is omeprazole?

-Omeprazole is an effective medicine used to reduce acid levels in the stomach, and is often relied on to treat acid reflux, indigestion, and other stomach problems.
+Omeprazole is an effective medication that reduces stomach acid levels and is often used to treat acid reflux, indigestion, and other stomach problems.
+Research shows that a 20mg dose of omeprazole reduces 24-hour stomach acid levels by at least 80% in people with duodenal ulcers.

 How to take omeprazole

-Swallow omeprazole tablets whole with a glass of water, with or without food.
-It’s usual to take omeprazole once a day, but for severe illness some people take it twice a day – once in the morning and once at night.
+Swallow omeprazole tablets whole with half a glass of water, with or without food.
+It’s usual to take omeprazole once a day for acid reflux, but for severe illness, such as ulcers caused by a bacterium called Helicobacter pylori, some people may need to take it twice a day – once in the morning and once at night.

 When should I take omeprazole?

-Omeprazole tablets should only be taken for up to four weeks.
+You should only take omeprazole tablets for up to 4 weeks.
 Any longer, and you are at risk of having serious side effects.

-You can take up to two omeprazole tablets a day, but this will depend on the dose you have been prescribed.
-If you have mild indigestion, you will likely only take 20mg a day.
+You can take up to 2 omeprazole capsules a day, but this will depend on the dose you have been prescribed.
+If you have mild indigestion, you will likely only take one 20mg capsule a day.

 Where can I buy omeprazole?